How to become a ski instructor

 Level 3 and 4

-The third and fourth level of the education systems are generally more internationally recognised and should make finding jobs a little easier.
+The third and fourth level of the education systems are generally more internationally recognized and should make finding jobs a little easier.

 Of course with that comes a higher expectations from the employer and higher standards in the exams of the education system itself.
 Exams will become more variegated, with modules on:

-- Second Discipline (telemark, nordic, snowboard and in some cases, adaptive)
+- Second Discipline (telemark, cross country, snowboard and in some cases, adaptive)

 - Mountain Safety courses